To mark Alzheimer’s Awareness Month, let’s take a look at the connection and recommendations regarding healthy eating and maintaining a healthy mind.

 - MINDfull a Recipe Book by Dr. Carol Greenwood, Senior Scientist at Rotman Research Institute

-It is also important to note, that all of these organizations were adamant that diet alone is not enough to protect our brain health.
+It is also important to note, that all of these organizations are adamant that diet alone is not enough to protect our brain health.
 They all mentioned exercise, reduced stress, adequate sleep, intellectual stimulation and social/emotional well being as important to overall brain health and wellness.

 What About the Super Foods?